szenergy/awesome-lidar/README.md

 ## Datasets
+- [Ford Dataset](https://avdata.ford.com/) - The dataset is time-stamped and contains raw data from all the sensors, calibration values, pose trajectory, ground truth pose, and 3D maps.
+The data is Robot Operating System (ROS) compatible.
+- [Audi A2D2 Dataset](https://www.a2d2.audi) - The dataset features 2D semantic segmentation, 3D point clouds, 3D bounding boxes, and vehicle bus data.
+- [Waymo Open Dataset](https://waymo.com/open/) - The dataset contains independently-generated labels for lidar and camera data, not simply projections.
 - [Oxford RobotCar](https://robotcar-dataset.robots.ox.ac.uk/) - The Oxford RobotCar Dataset contains over 100 repetitions of a consistent route through Oxford, UK, captured over a period of over a year.
 - [EU Long-term Dataset](https://epan-utbm.github.io/utbm_robocar_dataset/) - This dataset was collected with our robocar (in human driving mode of course), equipped up to eleven heterogeneous sensors, in the downtown (for long-term data) and a suburb (for roundabout data) of Montbéliard in France.
 The vehicle speed was limited to 50 km/h following the French traffic rules.
 - [NuScenes](https://www.nuscenes.org/) - Public large-scale dataset for autonomous driving.